Overview and Objectives

 Data Release and Example Submission Format

-The data will be stage released through a series of workshops through which the community will be invited to participate in blind prediction exercises of different selected performance and unsteady loading cases.
+The data will be staged released through a series of workshops and the community will be invited to participate in blind prediction exercises of different selected performance and unsteady loading cases.

-• Stage 1 experiments have been conducted in April 2022, with 1st data release planned at a workshop on 2 November 2022.
+- Experiments conducted in April 2022, with initial data released at a workshop in November 2022.

 Released Data Log